JacksonKuo/blog/_posts/2025-3-16-app-defense-part-10.markdown

 \[Dependency Graph Gradle message\]
 {: refdef}

-In order to add gradle dependencies, gradle has a action that will submit to the Dependency Submission API.[^14] [^15] [^16]
+In order to add Gradle dependencies, Gradle has an github action that will submit to the Dependency Submission API.[^14] [^15] [^16]

 ```
     - name: Generate and submit dependency graph
       uses: gradle/actions/dependency-submission@v4
 ```

 This might result in duplicate caching since `gradle/actions/dependency-submission` runs `gradle/actions/setup-gradle`, and I already have a custom action for caching.
 But I'll investigate that later.
-But now Dependabot is working and I got my email, woohoo!
+But for now Dependabot is working and I got my email, woohoo!

 {:refdef: style="text-align: center;"}
 ![Image]({{ site.baseurl }}/assets/images/dependabot-security-alert.png){: width="500"}